rgtdnl/obsidian-ahrens-kepano-zettelkasten-vault/README.md

 # obsidian vault for beginners

-A Zettelkasten vault built around Ahrens' *How to Take Smart Notes* and Brown's *Make It Stick*, structured as a numbered pipeline: capture → translate → connect → write.
+A Zettelkasten vault built around Ahrens' *How to Take Smart Notes*.

 ```
 00 inbox      unprocessed captures, cleared daily